syracard/kingdom-of-vallonde/Main Folder/The Kingdom of Vallonde/Locations/Settlements/Abanzbazzan.md

 **Districts**
 	**The Crystalcourt Borough**
 		This is the district where the queen's stronghold, [[Webweaver Keep]], and the city's temple of Lolth is located.
 These two primary structures are at the top of a hill built around a courtyard at the center of which is a large purple crystal.
-This crystal is one of the anchors that keeps [[Ashardalon]] imprisoned.
+This crystal is one of the anchors that keeps [[Ashardalon, the Unchained Terror]] imprisoned.
 			**The Elysian Odeum**
 	**Stone Market**
 		This is the small market district of the city that houses the artisans and merchants who make their meager living in the Underdark.